Edinburgh castle

 Ocean Terminal

-One of Europe’s largest shopping and leisure centres, Ocean Terminal boasts over 70 high street favourites, including Scotland’s flagship Superdry store.
-There are also plenty of bars and restaurants overlooking the beautiful waterfront of Leith, as well as a beauty spa, gym, soft play area and cinema.
-Frequent bus services run between Ocean Terminal and the city centre, so jump on to enjoy a relaxing day of retail therapy.
+Ocean Terminal, one of Europe’s largest shopping and leisure centres, is bursting with over 70 high street favourites, including Scotland’s flagship Superdry store.
+You can also enjoy a variety of bars and restaurants with beautiful views of the Leith waterfront.
+With a beauty spa, gym, soft play area, and cinema, there's really something for everyone.
+Frequent bus services from the city centre make it easy to spend a day indulging in some retail therapy.

 Princes Street